So You Think You Can Dance (American TV series) season 16

 In episode ten, and for the rest of the season, the Studio Performance Shows showcase the contestants in solos, duets, and group numbers, as they vie to connect with viewers who vote for their favorites.
 The following week, at the end of the show, the two women and two men (both gender) with the lowest vote totals will be up for elimination.
 The judges decide which woman and man: 1 in each gender will be cut.

-On September 16, 2019, Bailey Muñoz was crowned "America's Favorite Dancer" and became the first b-boy contestant to win the title in the show's history.
+On September 16, 2019, Bailey Muñoz was crowned "America's Favorite Dancer" and became the only b-boy contestant to win the title in the show's history.
 A forty-stop tour featuring the Top Ten contestants and two All-stars started soon after the finale and ran until December 2019.

-Muñoz and fellow grand finalist Mariah Russell, who were paired as a couple from the first performance episode, became the thirty-seventh contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the twenty-ninth contestants to be in the grand finale, and became the sixth pair in the show's run never to face elimination from being among the bottom four contestants in the grand finale and became the second original couple who were the final two and the second season that the top four were never in the danger zone.
+Muñoz and fellow grand finalist Mariah Russell, who were paired as a couple from the first performance episode, became the forty-first contestants in the show's run never to face elimination from being among the bottom four contestants, became the thirty-second contestants to be in the grand finale, and became the sixth pair in the show's run never to face elimination from being among the bottom four contestants in the grand finale and became the second original couple who were the final two without being in the bottom four and the second season that the top four were never in the danger zone.